Coworking Canada Unconference

 Strategic Partnerships & Alliances

-Blaize Randell – Future Leaders of Coworking, Charlotte Kirby Coworking Canada, Speaker TBA – IDEA Project, Speaker TBA
+Blaize Randell – Future Leaders of Coworking, Charlotte Kirby Coworking Canada, Denise Brouder – Future of Work Alliance

 Hacking Capitalism – Social Purpose Real Estate